top of page

 AYCE Consulting Engineers Role

-As the roadway design subconsultant, AYCE delivered preliminary and final design of all the associated roadways for the UC Merced 2020 Project.
+As the roadway design subconsultant to Arup, AYCE delivered preliminary and final design of all the associated roadways for the UC Merced 2020 Project.
 AYCE was tasked to design and prepare construction documents for about 5 miles of campus roadway to juridictional standards and specifications, which included automobile lanes, bicycle trails, pedestrian and ADA accesses.

 San Gabriel Trench Project - Alameda Corridor East